MileHacker Logo

 Infrastructure & Transport

-• Newer streetcars and buses have low floors and ramps.
+• Newer streetcars and public buses possess low floors and ramps.

 • Major public buildings, modern shopping centers have ramps/elevators.